MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. From the main menu, choose the option to stop and start the services.

-1. When prompted, identify which processes you want to stop, start, or restart. @@
+1. Choose from the options to stop or start the services.

 <br><a name="ports"></a>